punixcorn/binfiles/README.md

 ## Binaries

-these are binaries i wrote in C and bash and complied and put them in a folder exported to path so i can call from anywhere
+these are binaries i wrote in C and bash and complied and put them in a folder exported to path so i can call from anywhere, lil shortcuts

-it would be better to **write them in bash** , bash scripts take half the space and they are easier to edit or write but i chosse **C/C++**

-###### as of now not all are written in C
+###### as of now not all are written in C ( mostly )

-because am currently learning that , they still work, all the C code does is parse the text you pass into into it and translates and arranges them accordingly
+all the C code does is parse the text you pass into into it and translates and arranges them accordingly

-and calls the **system()** function to out them into the terminal, nothing big or complicated
+and calls the **system()** function to run it , so think of it like an alias

-###### will soonbe rewritten to use the syscalls instead of calling **system()**

-###### found out mostly there is no reason to rewrite them in syscalls since the linux functions are just wrappers

 ### Install